Jason94/coalton-io/README.markdown

 _coalton-io_ provides the following features in these packages:

 * `io/exception` - Raise and handle exceptions within `IO`, automatically capture unhandled Lisp/Coalton errors, and easily convert between exceptions and `Result`/`Optional`
-* `io/resource`   - Operations to safely acquire, use, and release resources.
+* `io/resource`   - Operations to safely acquire, use, and release resources
 * `io/term`       - Read/write to the Console
 * `io/file`       - Read/write to files and interact with the file system
 * `io/random`     - Generate random numbers